 The school building has been extended and modernised over time.
-There are four classroom areas, a library, a recently built, external hall and a kitchen in which meals are freshly prepared and cooked.
+There are four classroom areas, a library, a more recently built external hall and a kitchen in which meals are freshly prepared and cooked.
 The grounds include a large school field with an outdoor learning Gazebo, play equipment, a raised-bed garden, an imaginative play space for Early Years children with 'The Den' outdoor classroom, a 'Peace Garden" and three hard play areas.
 We have Forest School provision in the church grounds, which is used weekly.

-Ellingham is a small school with a warm welcoming atmosphere.
+Ellingham is a small school with a warm, welcoming atmosphere.
+We attract our pupils from a wide geographical area, with parents choosing us for our 'family' atmosphere, outstanding pupil behaviour and engaging, educational offer.
 The staff are experienced, well qualified and thoroughly committed to the education of the children in their care.
 Parents are encouraged to take an active part in the school in a variety of ways.